Frequently Asked Questions about Online Learning

 Listed below are the most common questions about distance learning at Empire State College.

-The Center for Distance Learning (CDL) is part of the State University of New York's Empire State College.
-CDL offers associate and bachelor's degree programs that are completely online, allowing you the flexibility to complete your degree while balancing a busy lifestyle.
+SUNY Empire Online offers associate and bachelor's degree programs that are completely online, allowing you the flexibility to complete your degree while balancing a busy lifestyle.

 Over 500 courses are available, offering close interaction with instructors, classmates and academic support services.

-To learn more, why not attend a CDL telephone information session?
+To learn more, why not attend a telephone information session?